All Episodes

 And then sometimes more American.

-So, that's kind of normal, right?
+So that's kind of normal, right?

 Well, you would think.

-However, in recent years, what we have seen is In my second book on this subject called The Threat, which came out in 1998, I talked about hybrids quite a bit.
+However, in recent years, what we have seen is in my second book on this subject called The Threat, which came out in 1998, I talked about hybrids quite a bit.

-What the gray aliens would say from time to time is that soon there was going to be a change.
+And what the gray aliens would say from time to time is that soon there was going to be a change.

 Soon everyone was going to be happy.